ibm-cloud-docs/vmwaresolutions/services/caveonix_considerations.md

 Review the following considerations before you delete the service:

 * Deleting Caveonix RiskForesight automatically deletes the initial Caveonix RiskForesight license originally that is associated with the service.
-However, you need to manually delete any other unwanted licenses from the **Caveonix RiskForesight Licenses** table on the Resources page in the VMware Solutions console.
+However, you need to manually delete any other unwanted licenses from the **Caveonix RiskForesight licenses** table on the **Licenses** page in the {{site.data.keyword.vmwaresolutions_full}} console.
 * When you delete the service, the {{site.data.keyword.vmwaresolutions_short}} automation deletes only the single all-in-one Caveonix virtual machine (VM) that was deployed and the dedicated private subnet that was ordered for it.
 Therefore,
    * If you scaled out the Caveonix VM into multiple VMs, those additional VMs are not deleted.
    * If you used the IP addresses of the dedicated private subnet on more VMs, those VMs must be assigned new IP addresses to continue to function.